Ogochukwu-Mbah-creates/Ecommerce-ops-BI-project/README.md

 The primary goal was to uncover key business insights from operational data and present them in a clean, dynamic, and decision-oriented Power BI report.

-### [link to the project folder](https://drive.google.com/drive/folders/1119TcKVu4whV6Na7hwfQIffR9ACR5xSa) The folder contains screenshots of dashboard, pbix file, dataset, py file, ssms file.
+### [link to the project folder](https://drive.google.com/drive/folders/1119TcKVu4whV6Na7hwfQIffR9ACR5xSa) This folder contains screenshots of dashboard, pbix file, dataset, py file, ssms file.
 ---

 ## Data Collection, Cleaning & Transformation